An Extra-ordinary curriculum

 Bringing learning to life

-Just a few examples of the myriad experiential learning opportunities at LCDS:
+Just a few examples of the myriad of experiential learning opportunities at LCDS:

 Each year, our second-grade classrooms are filled with dozens of chick eggs and incubators to help students study embryology using math, language arts and science.
 The project also teaches the value of caring and respect for other living things.